jbaayen/rto-rtc-comparison-site/index.md

 ### Conclusions

-For realistic problems, RTO is more than **10 times faster**  than RTC-Tools 2.
+For realistic problems, KISTERS RTO is more than **10 times faster**  than RTC-Tools 2.
 The high computational performance is largely due to the use of the parallelized KISTERS Gorilla NLP solver.

 ### Authors